stanbaek/ece387_book/_sources/Module2/lab2.md

  }
 return 1; // n is a prime number
 ```

-## Deliverables
-* [25 Points] Push your code to your repository.
-You must add comments to your code. **It is your responsibility to check your files have been successfully pushed to your Bitbucket repository.**
-* [25 Points] Provide a screen shot of the following and submit via Gradescope.
-Use **Snip \& Sketch** (Win+Shift+S) in Windows 10 or Shift+CMD+4 in Mac to take a screenshot.
-Do NOT take a picture of computer screen with your phone because it will introduce sampling aliasing (more details in ECE215/ECE315).

-    - [10 Points] The addresses of each of the variables stored in RAM and ROM (use the Memory Browser and the pointers you created.
-You can search the Memory Browser by variable name or memory address).
-    - [15 Points] The contents of `Res` after execution of the code (use the Memory Browser and change the format to "8-Bit Hex - TI Style").
-If you click on Resume (F8) followed by Suspend (Alt+F8), it will stop at `Exit B Exit`.
-Then, you can browse the memory.
-- [-30 Points] Take a picture of your screen with a mobile device or digital camera and upload it to Gradescope.
-Yes, I am serious...

-## Complete Lab02\_IsPrime.asm

 **Variables in RAM:**
 - `Res` - allocate 16 bytes of memory to store the results.
 If the first number is prime, you need to set the first byte of Res to 1.
 Otherwise, set it to 0.